rpc — rpc library

 Be controlled by another rpc device over SPI.

-• clk_polarity - Idle clock level (0 or 1).
+• clk_polarity – idle clock level (0 or 1).

-• spi_bus - SPI bus number to use.
+• spi_bus – SPI peripheral number.

 class rpc_uart_master – UART Master Interface